 Breakfast at the hotel.
-Full day dedicated to visit the town.
-Turin, of Roman origin, first capital of the Kingdom of Italy, main centre of car factory FIAT, cultural and university centre, it is nowadays the fourth biggest town of the country for inhabitants and the third for industrial development.
-In the morning, visit through the famous Savoy Route, including the Royal Palace, in Venaria, the greatest abode of the Royal Family.
+Full day dedicated to visiting the town.
+Turin, of Roman origin, the first capital of the Kingdom of Italy, the main center of car factory FIAT, cultural and university center, it is nowadays the fourth biggest town of the country for inhabitants and the third for industrial development.
+In the morning, visit the famous Savoy Route, including the Royal Palace, in Venaria, the greatest abode of the Royal Family.
 This imposing structure inspired the French architects during the project of renovation of the Palace of Versailles, near Paris.
-Built in the second half of the 1600 by command of the Savoy Duke Charles Emmanuel that gave it as a gift to his wife, the palace presents the main central building as well as the largest park of the region.
+Built-in the second half of the 1600 by command of the Savoy Duke Charles Emmanuel that gave it as a gift to his wife, the palace presents the main central building as well as the largest part of the region.
 Then, continue to Superga, the second hill of the region.
-Here, visit to the Basilica, built at the beginning of the 1700 by command of the King of Sardinia, Victor Amadeus II as the dedication to the Virgin in order to celebrate the victory of the Piedmont Army versus France and Spain.
-Most graves of the family and the unique masterpiece of the Popes pictures, painted on cloth, are conserved inside.
-Free time for lunch, coming back to the city centre.
-After lunch, visit of the downtown, including Piazza Castello, with Palazzo Madama, old Roman gate, residence of the Royal Family and finally Art Museum and the Royal Palace; the Mole Antonelliana, the major landmark of the city, built by the architect Alessandro Antonelli in 1873 and dedicated to King Victor Emmanuel II: it houses the Museo Nazionale del Cinema, the National Museum of Film; the Cathedral which hedges in the Shroud, a linen cloth bearing the image of a man who appears to have been physically traumatized in a manner consistent with crucifixion, Jesus, according to the catholic tradition; Piazza San Carlo, with its galleries in typical Piedmont style; walk through Via Roma and Garibaldi and free time to enjoy the everyday life of this amazing city.
-Overnight at the hotel.
+Here, visit the Basilica, built at the beginning of 1700 by command of the King of Sardinia, Victor Amadeus II as the dedication to the Virgin in order to celebrate the victory of the Piedmont Army versus France and Spain.
+Most graves of the family and the unique masterpiece of the Pope's pictures, painted on cloth, are conserved inside.
+Break to have free time for lunch, coming back to the city center.
+After lunch at leisure, visit of the downtown, including Piazza Castello, with Palazzo Madama, old Roman gate, residence of the Royal Family and finally Art Museum and the Royal Palace; the Mole Antonelliana, the major landmark of the city, built by the architect Alessandro Antonelli in 1873 and dedicated to King Victor Emmanuel II: it houses the Museo Nazionale del Cinema, the National Museum of Film; the Cathedral which hedges in the Shroud, a linen cloth bearing the image of a man who appears to have been physically traumatized in a manner consistent with crucifixion.
+Jesus, according to the catholic tradition; Piazza San Carlo, with its galleries in typical Piedmont style; walk through Via Roma and Garibaldi and free time to enjoy the everyday life of this amazing city.
+Overnight in Turin.

 Breakfast at the hotel.
 Departure to La Morra, a small village of the Middle Age.
-It grounds its richness on the so called "Red gold", the Barolo.
-Visit of a typical wine cellar in order to taste the best wines of the region.
-Then, continue to Grinzane Cavour, that houses the homonym castle and some of the main wine bars of the area.
-There, the first Italian Prime Minister, Camillo Cavour created the myth of the Barolo.
-In an amazing trip among hills and vineyards, arrive to Alba, town considered as the capital of the Langhe, district of hills and strong production of wines, known also as the regional leader in the ambit of buying and selling of truffles and chocolates (Ferrero, the multinational factory in the production of tea, chocolate, biscuits all over the world).
+It grounds its richness on the so-called "Red gold", the Barolo.
+Visit a typical wine cellar in order to taste the best wines of the region.
+Then, continue to Grinzane Cavour, which houses the castle and some of the main wine bars of the area.
+In an amazing trip among hills and vineyards, arrive in Alba, the capital of the Langhe, district of hills and strong production of wines.
 Founded in the pre-Roman age, Alba had an important role in the Middle Age.
-Visit of the Cathedral, the old town centre with the road of business, Vittorio Emanuele and Cavour and the City Hall Palace.
+Visit of the Cathedral, the old town center with the road of business, Vittorio Emanuele and Cavour and the City Hall Palace.
 Free time for lunch.
-We visit a shop to taste a cream of white truffle, the most precious one.
-Then, route to achieve Asti.
-The city presents Roman and baroque style and tracks of the Middle Age and of the Renaissance.
+Then continue to Asti.
+The city presents Roman and baroque styles and tracks of the Middle Age and of the Renaissance.
 In the world, it is known due to its top-production of wines, of which the most important one is the Asti Spumante.
-Visit of the downtown.
-Santa Maria Assunta Cathedral, Piazza Roma with the monument to Italy, the Red Tower, of the Roman age, the baroque palaces and the Middle Age towers.
+Visit downtown: Santa Maria Assunta Cathedral, Piazza Roma with the monument to Italy, the Red Tower, of the Roman age, the baroque palaces, and the Middle Age towers.
 Back to Turin.
 Overnight at the hotel.